recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 “Yes,” said Vana.
 “How can it hurt children to have fathers as well as mothers leave to them?”

 Kamilil fingered the red strands.
 “Change spreads....
 When a river is in its bounds you know what you have to do with.
 You say, ‘It waters this field—it flows by these trees.’
 Flood comes—that is, change—and you say, ‘Where are its banks?’
 Throw a stone into a great pool.
 A little ring—a wider ring—a wider yet!
 As great as is the pool, so far the rings widen.
 That is change....
 There is something in this that you talk about that I do not see clearly.
-To-night I will gather plants, and to-morrow I will{98} brew from them, and in the smoke I shall see—I shall see—I shall see....”
+To-night I will gather plants, and to-morrow I will brew from them, and in the smoke I shall see—I shall see—I shall see....”

 Her distaff twirled faster.
 “Come to me three days hence,” she said, and called to her daughters to bring Vana honey cakes and wine.